VulcanJS/vulcan-docs/source/theming.md

 ## Replacing Components

-Apart from a couple exceptions, almost all React components in Vulcan live inside the `vulcan:base-components` package.

-If you only need to modify a single component, you can simply override it with a new one without having to touch the `vulcan:base-components` package.
+If you only need to modify a single component, you can simply override it with a new one without having to touch the original package.code

 For example, if you wanted to use your own `CustomLogo` component you would do: